isaacalabdi1998/Image-Processing-KBU/README.md

 # Image-Processing-KBU

-Hello Dr.Caner, I hope you are fine.
+#Hello Dr.Caner, I hope you are fine.

-I divided the repository into 3 folder.
+#I divided the repository into 3 folder.

-[Lesson Notes:Contains lesson notes]
+#"Lesson Notes"         => Contains lesson notes]

-[Python Fundamentals : Contains the basics of Python]
+#"Python Fundamentals"  => Contains the basics of Python]

-[Python-openCV : It contains OpenCV codes for image processing]
+#"Python-openCV"        => Contains OpenCV codes for image processing]